01Small Business Consulting Accountant and Bookkeeping Services

 Draw Up a Contract for Consulting Services

-Once you've selected a consultant draw up a contract for his/her services.
+Once you've selected a consultant, draw up a contract for their services.
 The contract should contain:

 - terms (time frame, description of services to be provided, etc.)